stracquadaniolab/cookiecutter-workflow-nf/readme.md

 ## The workflow file

-The `main.nf` file contains the entrypoint for the workflow, and it uses Nextflow DSL2 by default.
-The workflow parameters are stored in the `nextflow.config` file, which in turn include other files in the `conf` directory; usually, you only have to define the parameters of your specific pipeline, since the `conf/base.conf` file includes profiles to run your workflow in different computing environment, architectures, etc. (see Profiles below).
+The `main.nf` file contains the entrypoint for the workflow, and it uses Nextflow (>=24.04.2).
+The workflow parameters are stored in the `nextflow.config` file.
+Process specific requirements, such as number of cpus, must be specified in `conf/modules.conf`.
+Configuration to test your workflow must be specified in `conf/test.config`.
+Finally, the `conf/base.conf` file includes profiles to run your workflow in different computing environment, architectures, etc. (see Profiles below) and, usually, it does not require any edit.

 Please, refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for an overview